 PACKED WITH FEATURES

 The 8KSDI can be set up quickly using intelligent features like auto white balance and automatic exposure, but unlike other POV cameras, these features can be easily disabled to allow manual fine-tuning of the exposure and color processing performed by the camera.
-The 8KSDI has coarse and fine exposure (shutter) controls, white balance and black balance controls with saturation adjustment, color temperature presets and a 3x3 color correction matrix.
+The 8KSDI has coarse and fine exposure (shutter) controls, white balance and black balance controls with saturation adjustment, color temperature presets and a 24-phase multi-matrix for precise color matching.
 Look up tables (LUTs) with standard and high dynamic range gamma options, knee function and master pedestal are also standard.
 Lastly, image enhancement and denoise controls enable fine details to be displayed at their best.

 EASY TO USE, EASY TO INTEGRATE